personalscience/psi-shiny-cgm/README.md

 # Personal Science Shiny CGM

+Latest update: Aug 4, 2021

-This is an R Shiny app that will plot the CGM results from a Freestyle Libre Libreview CSV file.
+This is an R Shiny package that will plot the CGM results from a Freestyle Libre Libreview CSV file.

-Enter the filepath to your valid Libreview CSV file and the app will draw a simple plot.
+It includes functions that can load a directory of Freestyle CSV files into a database, handle "notes" records about food and activity, and plot everything using an interactive Shiny app.

 # Get Started